RSL Art Union vs Mater Lotteries: Complete Home Lottery Comparison 2026

 Key Takeaways & Decision Framework

-Choose RSL Art Union if: You live in NSW and prefer established, well-known operator with lower prize home values and marginally better odds.
-You support RSL NSW's veteran and aged care mission.
-You prefer monthly/bi-monthly draws and standard $10 tickets.
+Choose RSL Art Union if: You live in NSW.
+You like an established operator.
+You want lower home values and slightly better odds.
+You support veterans' care.
+You like monthly draws and $10 tickets.

-Choose Mater Lotteries if: You live in Queensland and prefer higher prize home values ($2.5M–$4.5M).
-You support healthcare research and medical education.
-You're willing to accept slightly lower odds for the potential of a larger prize.
+Choose Mater Lotteries if: You live in Queensland.
+You want higher prize homes ($2.5M–$4.5M).
+You support medical research.
+You accept lower odds for bigger prizes.

 Responsible Gambling Notice